Samsung October 2022 update rolling out for these Galaxy devices

 Samsung October 2022 security update – here’s what’s new:

 No details have been released for the latest Android Security Update Bulletin, but we expect that to change over the coming days as Pixel devices catch up – usually on the first Monday of the month.
-Samsung has yet to update their own tracker for Galaxy smartphones, but that too will likely be updated very soon.
+Samsung has updated their own tracker for Galaxy smartphones, with a number of important fixes for common issues that might affect device users.

+The Korean tech giant lists fixes for one “Critical” vulnerability, with a further 31 fixes for issues labelled “High” priority.
+Only two “Moderate” issues have been resolved with the October patch for Samsung Galaxy phones this time around.

+Along with Google patches, Samsung Mobile provides 18 Samsung Vulnerabilities and Exposures (SVE) items described below, in order to improve our customer’s confidence on security of Samsung Mobile devices.
+Samsung security index (SSI), found in “Security software version”, SMR Oct-2022 Release 1 includes all patches from Samsung and Google.
+Some of the SVE items may not be included in this package, in case these items were already included in a previous maintenance release.

 Some Samsung Galaxy devices are part of the One UI 5.0 beta program, which means that the Android 13 stable should be right around the corner.

-Note: This article was first published on September 30 and most recently updated on October 4.